Hossein Ali Beg Bayat: In Holy Roman Empire

 The embassy of Hossein Ali bey was prepared to depart from Prague on 17 November.
 The emperor counseled the diplomat to return to Iran.
 The emperor could also convey the Shah's letters through his messengers as per his recommendation - a suggestion that Hossein Ali bey declined.
 Hossein Ali, who had remained in Prague for three days, sought the emperor's assurance for the partnership.
 Another stipulation of the embassy was more stringent: should war ensue, the emperor could not negotiate peace without the shah's awareness.
 Hossein Ali bey remained in Prague on 18 December.
 The Habsburg court attempted to convey to him that when the emperor desired peace, he could not promptly dispatch a courier to the shah - due to the potential for a letter to take months to arrive in Iran.
 The Germans anticipated a dragoman to interpret the correspondence.
 Dr. Bartholomew Petzen's sluggishness as an interpreter allegedly exasperated Rudolf II.

 Prior to their departure, Rudolf II commissioned the renowned Flemish engraver Aegidius Sadeler to create a portrait of both ambassadors.
 The emperor's horse-drawn carriages from Prague were escorted by Rudolph's retinue to the town of Beroun, some 25 kilometers distant.
 The embassy finally departed 5 February.
-According to Franz Babinger, they entered entered Bavaria via the Rokycany, Plzen, Kladruby, Přimda route.
+According to Franz Babinger, they entered Bavaria via the Rokycany, Plzen, Kladruby, Přimda route.
 Following the alternative southern route to the Golden Route (Goldene Straße) - the traditional route of the Holy Roman Emperors to travel from Prague to Nuremberg - they passed through Waidhaus, Vohenstrauss, Hirschau and Hahnbach and stopped in the city of Sulzbach to spend the night.
 According to Oruj Bey, the embassy was hosted well by Otto Henry, Count Palatine of Sulzbach.

 The next morning, the embassy left for the city of Herzburg and entered Nuremberg, passing through the city of Lauf an der Pegnitz.
 The embassy entered Nuremberg on 12 February according to Oruj Bey (although, a local chronicler mentioned Candlemas - 2 February 1601).
 They were lodged at an inn called Bitterholtz (destroyed after bombardment of the city in 1945) for three days and were taken to the armory and to the grain storage facility there.
 After leaving the city, they continued along Via Imperii to reach Augsburg where they stayed for 6 days.
 Hossein Ali bey was later received by Maximilian I, Elector of Bavaria in Munich and was hosted for three days.
 Continuing the route, Hossein Ali finally reached Mantua and was hosted by Vincenzo I Gonzaga where they were joined by Safavid spy Michel Angelo Corai.
 Hossein, planning to visit Venice, sent Corai ahead to notify Signoria.
 The embassy, having awaited official authorization from the Doge for three days in Verona, got unforeseen information: Venice was presently accommodating an Ottoman envoy, rendering the Safavid ambassadors unwelcome.
 According to, Oruj bey this incited Huseyn Ali bey’s fury, perceiving it as an affront.